 “What was yours?”
-Phil look up to me curious.
+Phil looked up to me, curious.

-“Um everything level one with five stars except light/sound that is a level three, three stars.
-Every single one of them are black stars.”
+“Um everything is level one with five stars except light/sound that is a level three, three stars.
+Every single one of them is black stars.”
 I sighed.
 My levels were mediocre compared to Phil’s extraordinary handling of his.

-“Can we try?”
+“Can we try it?”
 Everyone was staring at the stone with excitement.
 They got up and headed towards Phil.

-One-by-one the kids were tested.
-Out of the majority of the kids, they were more primarily earth and water elementalist with only one sound.
-They was not a single void or air specialist in the group.
+One-by-one, the kids were tested.
+Out of the majority of the kids, they were more primarily earth and water Elementalist with only one sound.
+There was not a single void or air specialist in the group.
 Though most of them were only able to code only their primary element and one with both their primary and secondary elements in a black star.
-It made me wonder if this skill called coding was actually a lot difficult than I expected it to be.
+It made me wonder if this skill called coding was actually a lot more difficult than I expected it to be.

-It hit me how difficult it was going to be to find people who could make more of these light lamps, since so far only Phil and I was producing them.
+It hit me how difficult it was going to be to find people who could make more of these light lamps since so far only Phil and I were producing them.
 But now, with the Magic Crystal Ball, it was easier to differentiate who could do what.